 “I remember playing Ultima VII and VIII and imagining what it would be like if the npcs (non-player characters) in the game were real players.
 The storyline/plot for these games was really engaging and Ultima Online was just something unfathomable at the time.”

 Once you finish customising your character, you must choose a starting location in the world and begin your journey.
-Brad tells us to start in thee town of Britain, so we spawned into the shard and started inside an inn.
+Brad tells us to start in the town of Britain, so we spawned in and started inside an inn.
 Brad instructed us the basics of movement by holding down the right mouse button and moving the cursor away from the avatar (player character) to walk or run in that direction.
 You double-clicked doors and to interact with npc vendors you had to type commands such as ‘buy’ and ‘sell’.
 He also showed us how to open our backpack and equip our starting items.

 We killed another skeleton and a zombie and looted more gold, a bone helmet and a shield.
 This was cool!
-We noticed in the corner of the screen the words, ‘Por ort grav’, then heard the sound of a lightning bolt and next thing, the screen went black.
+We then noticed in the corner of the screen the words, ‘Por ort grav’, then heard the sound of a lightning bolt and next thing, the screen went black.
 We thought the game had crashed, and then three words came onto the screen – ‘You are dead.’
 Brad burst into laughter.

 As a ghost, we had to run back to the town and find the healer building who resurrected us once we entered.
 We then had to run all the way back to our body wearing only a loincloth.
 When you die, every item you are holding at the time drops on your corpse, including the clothes on your back, much like when we killed the skeleton earlier.
 Any player in the area can loot your corpse of items, though this flags them as a criminal meaning they turn grey and lose karma.
 Grey players can be freely attacked by other players and cannot enter guarded areas such as major cities, otherwise the guards get summoned and instantly kill them.
 The graveyard is outside the town boundaries and therefore is unguarded and fair game for any player to kill other players.
 We had just been introduced to player versus player combat (PvP), thus the beginning of many years of shenanigans in this amazing game.